-I recently had a client ask me how many herbs were in my personal cupboard.
+I recently had a client ask me how many herbal formulas are in my personal cupboard.

-“A lot, but it’s only one cupboard.”
-Considering that I’ve been using herbs since I was my late teens it makes sense that I have quite a stock, even with my natural tendency to clean out cupboards.
-I also favor using whole foods whenever possible and will readily use them for shifting my system.
+“A lot.”
+Considering that I’ve been using herbs since I was my late teens it makes sense that I have quite a stock, even with my natural tendency to clean out the cupboards.
+I also favor using whole foods and herbs whenever possible to shift my system before reaching for a product.

 “Okay, so if you could only have 10 formulas in your cupboard what would they be?”

 How shall I approach this challenge?
 There are a few absolutes.
 I need something for colds, something for digestion, pain…etc. and then a few spaces for personalized formulas.
 Here’s my list.
 This is the basic list that I have in my first aid kit in the car and travel with and of course, these are the basic formulas in Clara’s dorm room.

 Gan Mao Ling – Common cold.
 Use at first signs.
 Clears heat, dispels wind, relieves cough, opens the sinuses.
 It’s wicked effective.

 Pill Curing – Digestion.
 Moves food stasis, nausea, gas, bloating, vomiting.
 Any digestive complaint, great when traveling and nearly every Asian market will have it or something similar.
 I never leave home without it.

 Suan Zao Ren – Anxiety and nerves.
 A lovely Heart/mind formula.
 Tonifies Heart Qi, clears heat in the blood, subdues yang and calms the mind, yet increases focus.
 Good for your little anxiety bundles.